ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 By the time I finished the book I understood why he had included that warning.
 You see, some of what you'll read or hear will most likely challenge some of your previous thinking.
 That seems to be the case for most people.
 But keep on, and you'll soon see how Mr. Wattles beautifully builds each chapter on what he presents in the preceding ones.
 I think you'll find yourself saying - as I and many others have - "Oh, now I see why he said that.
 Now I see how it all fits together."

-I believe, also, that you'll find it absolutely refreshing to know that to get rich by the method outlined here, it is essential that you embrace and practice what we all know as the Golden Rule ... that the daily practice of gratitude is one of the conduits by which your wealth will come to you ... and that
+I believe, also, that you'll find it absolutely refreshing to know that to get rich by the method outlined here, it is essential that you embrace and practice what we all know as the Golden Rule ... that the daily practice of gratitude is one of the conduits by which your wealth will come to you ... and that by accomplishing your financial dreams through this method, everyone with whom you come into contact will also have more.

-## The Science of Getting Rich

-by accomplishing your financial dreams through this method, everyone with whom you come into contact will also have more.

-A far cry from the dog-eat-dog, claw your way to the top, anything for a buck mentality so many believe to be the only way to wealth.
+A far cry from the dog eat dog, claw your way to the top, anything for a buck mentality so many believe to be the only way to wealth.

 Pay close attention to the message of this book with an open mind.
 Get a free copy of the entire printed version (what you're reading now) at The Science of Getting Rich Network website and read it.
 Print it out and give it to your friends.
 Distribute it on your own website if you like.
 Join the Network and get the free weekly ezine to share in the insights and amazing experiences of others.
 Focus constantly on your own personal vision and share that vision with other like-minded people who are doing the same.

-I've lightly edited the ninety-year-old manuscript to accommodate modern readers.
-Unfortunately, though, there is as yet no graceful way in English to avoid completely the use of the masculine gender to represent all people, especially in working with such an old book.

-Luckily for us women, we have vast experience in reading ourselves back in - just as we have learned to dance backward!
-Where it does not interfere with the gracefulness of the writing, I have changed man to person, men to people, and mankind to humankind.

-To Mr. Wattles' credit, although writing just after the turn of the twentieth century, he makes it clear that The Science of Getting Rich applies equally to men and women alike.
+You WILL see results!

+You already have within you everything you need to turn your dreams into reality.
+You are a person of infinite worth and unique possibility.
+Even if you don't think of yourself as a creative person, and even if you've failed before, and even if you think you've tried everything, open your mind to this book.

+You've probably heard the saying, "When the student is ready, the teacher appears."
+That has certainly held true for me and many, many others, and perhaps you're ready, too - right now.
+If you're not yet where you want to be in terms of income and your own personal success, the problem may not be what you're doing so much as how you're doing it.
+And that begins with how you think.

+If you want to change your life, you may just need to change your mind!

 ## Preface